GianRomani/Notes/Sequential RS/CoSeRNN.md

 **Recap:** this model does not predict the individual tracks inside a sesion; instead it generates a session-level user embedding and relies on the fact that tracks will lie inside a small region of the space.
 Furthermore, representing a session as an embedding overcome the fact that predict every individual item in a session becomes intractable.

-The model takes inspiration from the approach of JODIE, described in [[Predicting Dynamic Embedding Trajectory in Temporal Interaction Networks]].
+The model takes inspiration from the approach of JODIE, described in [[JODIE-Predicting Dynamic Embedding Trajectory in Temporal Interaction Networks]].
 ## In deep
 ### Session-level information
 Information collected is about: